porsche-design-system/porsche-design-system/docs/dependencies.md

 component-libraries, the Angular version used to build an application should always be the same or greater than the Angular versions used to build any of its dependent libraries.

-This means if we upgrade to `Angular v14`, all of our consumers are forced to use `Angular v14` too, because there were breaking changes in `@angular/core` that are not backwards compatible.
-We have decided to stay on `Angular v13` because it is forward compatible and wait for feedback of our consuming teams on when they are ready to upgrade to `Angular v14` before we upgrade to it.
+We are now on `Angular v15` after conformation of our consuming teams.
+Before upgrading to a new version, ensure all consuming teams are already on the next major.

 ### Affected dependencies: